open-telemetry/opentelemetry-collector-contrib/processor/redactionprocessor/README.md

 into an OpenTelemetry Collector pipeline definition.

 Ignored attributes are processed first so they're always allowed and never blocked.
-This fieldl should only be used where you know the data is always safe to send to the telemetry system.
+This field should only be used where you know the data is always safe to send to the telemetry system.

 Only span attributes included on the list of allowed keys list are retained.